mujeebishaque/bulkfollows-automation/README.md

 > Add your data and let it place orders for you.

+It can also place bulk orders.
+To generate mass order, you have to Add orders in the format told in the website, i.e., ajsd123|123123|123123; OrderID;Link;Quantity.
+After this, you can click on Generate Mass Order button.

 ![front page bulkfollows automation mujeebishaque](https://github.com/mujeebishaque/bulkfollows-automation/blob/main/bin/first.png)

 Second Tab of the software for storing the API key.
 The API key is stored in a text file created in the current working directory.